 Understanding Credit Score Ranges

-Credit scores are generated by credit scoring models.
-Those models take into account the information on your credit report at one of the three major credit bureaus.
-Using complex mathematical algorithms, the scoring model comes up with a three-digit number that works as a sort of beacon, telling lenders and others how your creditworthiness might stack up.
+Credit scores are calculated using credit scoring models that consider the information from your credit report at one of the three major credit bureaus.
+Employing intricate mathematical algorithms, these models generate a three-digit number that acts as a beacon, informing lenders and others about your creditworthiness.